Heath1979/Happy-Heath/README.md

 ### Wireframes

 The wireframes for Happy Heath were made using Balsamiq.
 I was sure of the structure of the site and had a general feel of how the colour scheme would work within the structure prior to beginning the project but was prepared to adapt as the project reached its conclusion.
-Wireframes as below have only been created for the Blog and About pages as all login and registration forms would be created by Allauth.
+Wireframes as below have only been created for the Home, About, Paginated Posts, and Individual Post pages as all login and registration forms would be created by Allauth.

 **Mobile and Desktop views for:**